lukas-weber/loadleveller/README.rst

 For details on how to implement and use your MC simulation with loadleveller see the `example project <https://git.rwth-aachen.de/lukas.weber2/ising>`_.
 After you build it and get an executable.
 You need to create a job file containing the set of parameters you want to calculate.
 This is conveniently done with the ``loadleveller.taskmaker`` module.

-You can start it (either on a cluster batch system or locally) using the ``yrun JOBFILE`` command from the python package.
+You can start it (either on a cluster batch system or locally) using the ``loadl run JOBFILE`` command from the python package.
 It will calculate all the tasks defined in the jobfile in parallel.
 Measurements and checkpoints will be saved in the ``JOBFILE.data`` directory.
-After everything is done, measurements will be averaged and merged into the human-readable ``JOBFILE.results.yml`` file.
+After everything is done, measurements will be averaged and merged into the human-readable ``JOBFILE.results.json`` file.
 You may use the ``loadleveller.mcextract`` module to conveniently extract results from it for further processing.

-Use the ``ydelete`` tool to delete all job data for a fresh start after you changed something. ``ystatus`` gives you information about the job progress.
-You do not have to wait until completion to get the result file. ``yrun -m JOBFILE`` merges whatever results are already done.
+Use the ``loadl delete`` tool to delete all job data for a fresh start after you changed something. ``loadl status`` gives you information about the job progress.
+You do not have to wait until completion to get the result file. ``loadl merge JOBFILE`` merges whatever results are already done.

 Hidden features
 ---------------